apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#readme) Information

-Since tasks are just configurations for Actors, this tab shows you all the information about the underlying Actor, the Apify scraper of your choice.
+Since tasks are configurations for Actors, this tab shows you all the information about the underlying Actor, the Apify scraper of your choice.
 You can see the available versions and their READMEs - it's always a good idea to read an Actor's README first before creating a task for it.

 ### [](#api) API